adzonapp/clutchgame-privacy/index.md

 # Privacy Policy — ClutchGame

-**Effective date:** April 26, 2026
+**Effective date:** May 30, 2026
-**Last updated:** April 26, 2026
+**Last updated:** May 30, 2026

 This Privacy Policy describes how ClutchGame ("the App", "we", "us") handles information when you use our mobile application.
-ClutchGame is a fast-paced brain speed challenge published by Adzonapp.
+ClutchGame is a fast-paced brain speed challenge published by Adzon Studios.
 We are committed to keeping your data minimal, secure, and never selling it.

 ---